+Dragon and Lion Dance Championship 2020.

+Museums

-Hong Kong's fine museums offer a variety of exhibitions from near and far, past and present, on subjects ranging from history to outer space, ships to science.
+Hong Kong's fine museums offer a variety of exhibitions from near and far, past and present, on subjects ranging from history to outer space and science.

 The Hong Kong Science Museum displays stimulating interactive exhibits.
-The Hong Kong Space Museum shows Omnimax films.
+The Hong Kong Space Museum screens full-dome shows.
 The Hong Kong Museum of Art showcases magnificent collections of ancient and modern art.
 The Hong Kong Museum of History and the Hong Kong Heritage Museum present Hong Kong's history and culture.
 The Flagstaff House Museum of Tea Ware, housed in a historical building in Hong Kong Park, showcases Chinese tea culture.
-Country and Marine Parks About 40 per cent of Hong Kong's total land area, encompassing 24 country parks and 22 special areas, is reserved for conservation, education and recreation.
+Country and Marine Parks

+About 40 per cent of Hong Kong's total land area, encompassing 24 country parks and 22 special areas, is reserved for conservation, education and recreation.
 This extensive countryside is popular with hikers, nature lovers and tourists.
-Six marine parks and one marine reserve, covering about 4 050 hectares of sea, feature scenic coastal areas and important marine habitats.
-Mai Po Inner Deep Bay Ramsar Site Listed as a 'Wetland of International Importance' under the Ramsar Convention, the Mai Po Inner Deep Bay area is one of the most important stopover sites in Asia for migratory birds.
-Covering some 1 500 hectares, the Ramsar Site comprises intertidal mudflats, mangals, gei wai and fish ponds, providing diverse habitats for both migratory and resident birds.
+Six marine parks and one marine reserve, covering about 4 050 hectares of sea area, feature scenic coasts and important marine habitats.
+Mai Po Inner Deep Bay Ramsar Site Listed as a 'Wetland of International Importance' under the Ramsar Convention, the Mai Po Inner Deep Bay is one of the most important stopover sites in Asia for migratory water birds.
+Covering over 1 500 hectares, the Ramsar Site comprises intertidal mudflats, mangals, gei wai and fish ponds, providing diverse habitats for both migratory and resident birds.
 About 400 species of birds have been recorded in the area.
-In winter, the wetland is home to 50 000 to 80 000 waterbirds.
-Hong Kong Wetland Park The Hong Kong Wetland Park is a special area for wetland conservation and education, as well as nature-based tourism.
-It comprises a 10 000-square-metre visitor centre with exhibition galleries showing the function and value of wetlands, and a 60-hectare wetland reserve for visitors to explore Hong Kong's amazing wetland wildlife.
+In winter, the wetland is home to 50 000 to 80 000 water birds.
+Hong Kong Wetland Park

+The Hong Kong Wetland Park is a special area for wetland conservation and education, as well as nature-based tourism.
+It comprises a 10 000-square-metre visitor centre with exhibition galleries showing the value of wetlands, and a 60-hectare wetland reserve for visitors to explore Hong Kong's amazing wetland wildlife.
 Geopark The Hong Kong UNESCO Global Geopark in the northeast of Hong Kong consists of two regions: the Sai Kung Volcanic Rock Region with hexagonal rock columns, considered world-class in terms of size and coverage, and the Northeast New Territories Sedimentary Rock Region, displaying the most comprehensive stratigraphy of sedimentary rocks in Hong Kong.
-Traditional Festivals

-There are five major festivals on the Chinese calendar.
-During the Lunar New Year, the most important festival, people exchange gifts and visit friends and relatives, while children receive lai see, or 'lucky money' in red packets.
+Traditional Festivals There are five major festivals on the Chinese calendar.
+During the Lunar New Year, the most important festival, people exchange gifts and visit friends and relatives, while children receive lai see, or red 'lucky money' packets.
 During the Ching Ming Festival in spring, people visit ancestral graves.
-In early summer, the Tuen Ng Festival is celebrated with dragon boats races held across Hong Kong.
+In early summer, the Tuen Ng Festival is celebrated with dragon boat races held across Hong Kong.
 During the Mid-Autumn Festival, gifts of mooncakes, wine and fruit are exchanged, and people carrying colourful lanterns visit parks, beaches and the countryside to watch the full moon.
 The Chung Yeung Festival, in the ninth lunar month, is an occasion for people to visit ancestral graves or hike up mountains.
 Future of Hong Kong Hong Kong maintains a business-friendly environment and invests in world-class infrastructure to sustain continuous growth.
-To develop a high value-added diversified economy, Hong Kong promotes innovation, while capitalising on opportunities arising from the national Belt and Road Initiative and the Guangdong-Hong Kong-Macao Greater Bay Area development, to develop industries where Hong Kong enjoys distinct advantages.
+To develop a high value-added diversified economy, Hong Kong promotes innovation, while capitalising on opportunities arising from the national Belt and Road Initiative and the Guangdong-Hong Kong-Macao Greater Bay Area development, to develop industries in which Hong Kong enjoys distinct advantages.
 The initiatives include: